tpuschel/duality/core/README.md

 Remember that every elimination in DCC at any given time is either known to succeed or fail, or be indeterminate.
 It would be neat if there was a construct that could act upon that information, behaving one way if the elimination is ultimately successful, and behaving another if it is not.

-That construct is called &nbsp; `else` &nbsp;, and acts as a binary infix operator, like the junctions above.
+That construct is called Alternative (Alt), written as &nbsp; `else` &nbsp;, and acts as a binary infix operator, like the junctions above.

 In contrast to the junctions however, 'else' only has meaning on the value level.
 As a type it is more similar to eliminations and variables; being present in expressions evaluation hasn't reached yet.